chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 - An API easier to follow (to me at least) by preferring object methods to static methods
 - No more constraints on the ViewModel; namely the class and new() constraints
 - Use ConcurrentDictionary instead of Dictionary for type caching
-- MVP configuration is done via MvpConfiguration
+- MVP configuration is done via MvpBootstrapper

 ### Dropped functionalities for now

+- Automatically create a model
+- MessageBus should process messages published before any subscription?
+- enableAutomaticDataBinding
 - AsyncTaskManager
-- throwExceptionIfNoPresenterBound
-- enableAutomaticDataBinding